robindrost/docs-1/docs/interactive-bridge.md

 Bridge for communicating between a Livery Video Player and the interactive layer page shown within that.

-?> Demo page for use by Livery Video Player: [interactive-bridge.liveryvideo.com](https://interactive-bridge.liveryvideo.com)
+?> Test page for use by Livery Video Players: [interactive-bridge.liveryvideo.com](https://interactive-bridge.liveryvideo.com)

-?> Demo page with mock player bridge: [interactive-bridge.liveryvideo.com/mock.html](https://interactive-bridge.liveryvideo.com/mock.html)
+?> Test page with mock player bridge: with [interactive element](https://interactive-bridge.liveryvideo.com/?mock) or [interactive iframe](https://interactive-bridge.liveryvideo.com/?mock=iframe)

 ## Support